romario076/Ukrainian_wiki_articles/README.md

 # Ukrainian Wikipedia Articles Interactive Visualization
 This repository contains a python code which extracts locations of birth and death of ukrainians which have an wikipedia article.
-This application takes into account wikipedia pages where specified nationality or affiliation to Ukraine.
+This application takes into account wikipedia pegaes where specified nationality or affiliation to Ukraine.

 In ukrainians_wiki_articles.ipynb possible to create an application with intercative visualization maps where are possible to see a distrubution and hover over points to see detailed information.
 Use zoom, scrolling and hover over points to interact with map.